Blog

 Get better Instagram data

 A common method for finding connections on social media is by looking at followers, followings, and engagements (comments, likes, etc.).
 Instagram is becoming more and more difficult to collect data from.
-Sterra allows you to get information about an Instagram account through its followers and followings.
+Sterra lets you get information about an Instagram account through its followers and followings.
 Here are some things it considers:

 • 📊 A probability function to determine the close social circle of your target